Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Google’s BeyondCorp Case

-BeyondCorp is the most documented and referenced Zero Trust implementation.
+BeyondCorp[1] is the most documented Zero Trust implementation.
 Google built it after the 2009 incident (Operation Aurora).
-Practical principles:
+Four practical principles from their implementation:

-• Device identity checked at every access (x509 certificates installed on every corporate device).
+• Device identity checked at every access via x509 certificates installed on every corporate device.

-• Conditional access based on device posture, user identity, context.
+• Conditional access based on device posture, user identity, and context.

 For Google it worked because they had scale to build the infrastructure.
 For smaller companies, products like Cloudflare Access, Tailscale, ZScaler, or Microsoft Entra Conditional Access offer similar layers without building from scratch.